developersCradle/springboot-microservices/README.md

  ng serve
 ```

-- Check console for website!
+- Check console for the website!
 Normally its `http://localhost:4200/`.

 # Back end.